freshOS/SketchToSwift/README.md

 ## Why
-Because integrating views form Sketch has no added value, its just back and forth translating sketch values to swift code.
+Because **integrating views** form Sketch has **no added value**, its just back and forth translating sketch values to swift code.
 There must be a way to automate this time costly and low added value labor.

 ## How
-By generating the swift UIKit code from a Sketch Artboard.
+By **generating the swift UIKit code** from a Sketch Artboard.
 We can save hours of time \o/

 ## What
-A Sketch plugin with a simple shortcut that generates basic Swift code form wich you can kickstart developing your view.
+A **Sketch plugin** with a simple shortcut that generates basic Swift code form wich you can kickstart developing your view.

 ## About